 What can I study after Marketing?

-An exciting range of Masters of Arts (MA) and Masters of Science (MSc) degrees are available for students who wish to continue their studies after they graduate.
+An exciting range of Masters qualifications; of Arts (MA) and Masters of Science (MSc) degrees are available for students who wish to continue their studies after they graduate.
 Master’s degrees include; public relations, food consumer marketing, marketing management, branding and identity, and creative advertising.

 Famous Marketing studies alumni

-Kevin Costner, Oscar, Emmy and Golden Globe Winner is notoriously known for his roles in Man of Steel, JFK, and The Bodyguard holds a BA in Marketing and Finance from California State University.
+Kevin Costner, Oscar, Emmy and Golden Globe Winner is notoriously known for his roles in Man of Steel, JFK, and The Bodyguard holds a BA in Marketing and Finance degree from California State University.